Prithuloma/todobunny/README.md

 todo bunny

 This is a simple and user-friendly To-Do List web application designed using HTML, CSS, and JavaScript.
-The project features a clean pink color theme and allows users to manage their daily tasks efficiently while maintaining an appealing UI.
+The project allows users to manage their daily tasks efficiently while maintaining an appealing UI.

-📌 Key Features
+ Key Features

 Add new tasks dynamically